ramonaoptics/dma_ip_drivers/QDMA/linux-kernel/docs/git_doc/toc/qdma_design.rst

 	*libqdma* is a library which provides the APIs to manage the functions, queues and mailbox communication.
 	It creates multiple threads per each available core in the x86 system to parallely manage these entities.

-	- **main thread**: responsible for accepting the requets from clients and submit the request to HW
+	- **main thread**: responsible for accepting the request from clients and submit the request to HW
-	- **completion status processing thread**: respondible for processing the MM and ST completions
+	- **completion status processing thread**: responsible for processing the MM and ST completions
-	- **completion staus pending monitor thread**: responsible for monitoring the completion status pending requests
+	- **completion status pending monitor thread**: responsible for monitoring the completion status pending requests

 	Apart from creating the threads, libqdma also initializes the framework required for handling the legacy interrupts and debugfs framework to collect the debug status information during runtime.